 A complete description of the undergraduate curriculum is in the Undergraduate Catalog.
-The check sheet and diagram shown on the next two pages list the recommended courses for each semester and help students keep track of progress toward graduation.
+The check sheet shown on the next page lists the recommended courses for each semester and helps students keep track of progress toward graduation.
 Progress can also be tracked in UDSIS using the degree audit tool.